elschopi/Android_WhatsApp_VoiceTranscription/README.md

    - or `~/storage/shared/WhatsApp/Media/WhatsApp Voice Notes`

 2. **Web UI:**
-   Opening `http://127.0.0.1:5000` in a browser on your phone shows a Tailwind‑based interface where you:
+   Opening `http://127.0.0.1:5000` in a browser on your phone shows a Tailwind-based interface where you:

    - Press **“Nachrichten suchen / Find Messages”** to load recent voice messages
    - Select messages (or all)